sftpplus/sftpplus-docs/src/doc_source/events/events.rst

-20102
-^^^^^

-:Message: Internal error.
-Failed to start the logger "%(logger_name)s". %(details)s
-:Groups: operational, process, failure, failure-critical
-:From version: 2.1.0
-:To version: 3.0.0
-:Description: None
-:Data:
-  :logger_name: Name of the logging handler that reported the error.

-20103
-^^^^^

-:Message: Internal error.
-Failed to stop the logger "%(logger_name)s". %(details)s
-:Groups: operational, process, failure, failure-critical
-:From version: 2.1.0
-:To version: 3.0.0
-:Description: None
-:Data:
-  :logger_name: Name of the logging handler that reported the error.

-20104
-^^^^^

-:Message: Failed to start the logger "%(logger_name)s".
-:Groups: operational, process, failure, failure-high
-:From version: 2.1.0
-:To version: 3.0.0
-:Description: None
-:Data:
-  :logger_name: Name of the logging handler that reported the error.

-20105
-^^^^^

-:Message: Failed to stop the logger "%(logger_name)s".
-:Groups: operational, process, failure, failure-high
-:From version: 2.1.0
-:To version: 3.0.0
-:Description: None
-:Data:
-  :logger_name: Name of the logging handler that reported the error.

-20106
-^^^^^

-:Message: Internal error.
-Failed at the logger "%(logger_name)s". %(details)s
-:Groups: operational, process, failure, failure-critical
-:From version: 2.1.0
-:To version: 3.0.0
-:Description: None
-:Data:
-  :logger_name: Name of the logging handler that reported the error.

-20107
-^^^^^

-:Message: Event handler "%(name)s" can not be started without a configured path.
-:Groups: operational, process, failure, failure-high, failure-specific
-:From version: 2.1.0
-:To version: 3.40.0
-:Description: None
-:Data:
-  :name: Name of the event handler that reported the error.

 20108
 ^^^^^

 :Message: Can not delete configuration "%(uuid)s" as it is still used by: %(usage)s.
 :Groups: operational, process, failure, failure-high, failure-specific
 :From version: 2.6.0
-:To version: None
 :Description: None
 :Data:
   :usage: List of components still configured to use this configuration.